You can change the font used in the search results page by using style sheets.

 The extended CSS classes are optionally available.

-This how-to assumes that you have already set up a basic template, and now what to change the font of the search results.
+This how-to assumes that you have already set up a basic template, and now want to change the font of the search results.

 To set the fonts, add a style sheet to your template page.